omar-polo/plakar.io/content/articles/2025-04_01/index.md

 While the repository layer provides access to decoded but unstructured data chunks, the snapshot layer organizes them into **coherent groups of related data** that represent a backup at a specific point in time.
 Each **snapshot** captures a complete view of a dataset, including:

-- File and directory hierarchy
+- Snapshot type (filesystem, database, application, ...)
+- Indexing for faster search
+- Tree hierarchy for browseable objects, files, directories, ...
 - Metadata (timestamps, permissions, ownership, etc.)
 - Content hashes for deduplication and integrity
 - Logical relationships and structure reconstructed from the raw data